Updated: Jul 3, 2022

 The mixture should thicken and the color should darken.

-In another bowl, using a hand or stand mixer, whisk egg whites and cream of tartar until stiff peaks form.
+In another bowl, using a hand or stand mixer, whisk egg whites and salt until stiff peaks form.

 Fold the mascarpone in 1/2 portions into the yolk mixture until everything is fully incorporated.